 The Dodd-Frank Act provides regulators with tools to impose heightened capital, leverage and liquidity requirements and other prudential standards, particularly for financial institutions that pose significant systemic risk.
 The Federal Reserve Board adopted regulations that impose enhanced prudential standards on the U.S. operations of certain large foreign banking organizations, such as BNP Paribas.
 In particular, under these regulations, the Branch and the combined U.S. operations of BNP Paribas are subject to liquidity requirements, risk management and governance requirements, and, in certain circumstances, asset maintenance requirements as well as other prudential requirements.
 In addition, in compliance with these regulations, the Branch's parent, BNP Paribas, was required to create or designate a separately capitalized top-tier U.S. intermediate holding company ("IHC") to hold most or all of its direct and indirect U.S. subsidiaries.
-The Bank's IHC, BNP Paribas USA, Inc., must comply with risk-based and leverage capital requirements, liquidity requirements, inernal TLAC and long-term debt requirements, supervisory stress testing and capital planning requirements as well as other enhanced prudential requirements on a consolidated basis.
-On April 10, 2018, the Federal Reserve Board issued a proposal that would, among other things, replace an IHC's current fixed capital conservation buffer with an institution-specific risk-based "stress capital buffer" ("SCB") and introduce a new stress Tier 1 leverage buffer requirement ("SLB").
-Under the proposal, the SCB and SLB would be recalibrated annually based on the IHC's projected losses under the severely adverse stress scenario in the Federal Reserve Board's supervisory stress tests.
-The proposal could increase capital requirements and associated compliance burden for IHCs.
+The Bank's IHC, BNP Paribas USA, Inc., must comply with risk-based and leverage capital requirements, liquidity requirements, internal TLAC and long-term debt requirements, supervisory stress testing and capital planning requirements as well as other enhanced prudential requirements on a consolidated basis.
+On March 4, 2020, the Federal Reserve Board issued a final rule that, among other things, will replace an IHC's current 2.5% fixed capital conservation buffer with an institution-specific risk-based "stress capital buffer" ("SCB").
+Under the final rule, the SCB will be recalibrated annually based on the IHC's projected losses under the severely adverse stress scenario in the Federal Reserve Board's supervisory stress tests.
+The SCB applicable to BNP Paribas USA, Inc. will be determined based on annual supervisory stress test results released on or around June 30, 2020 and will take effect October 1, 2020.
+The SCB rule could increase capital requirements and associated compliance burden for IHCs.
 The Federal Reserve Board has also proposed but has not yet finalized "early remediation" requirements for certain foreign banking organizations and their IHCs.

-On June 14, 2018, the Federal Reserve Board adopted single counterparty credit limits ("SCCL") that will apply to (i) the combined operations of a foreign banking organization that has \$250 billion or more in global consolidated assets (such as the Issuer), unless it can certify to the Federal Reserve Board that it meets large exposure standards on a consolidated basis established by its home-country supervisor that are consistent with the Basel large exposures framework; and (ii) the IHC subsidiary of any such foreign banking organization (including BNP Paribas
+In June 2018 and October 2019, the Federal Reserve Board finalized rules relating to single counterparty credit limits that will apply to the combined operations of a foreign banking organization that has \$250 billion or more in global consolidated assets (such as the Issuer), unless it can certify to the Federal Reserve Board that it meets large exposure standards on a consolidated basis established by its home-country supervisor that are consistent with the